lucasnell/digestion_evolution/README.md

 The mechanistic basis of higher paracellular absorption in flying mammals
 -------

-Thus far, this repository only contains files related to assembling a phylogenetic tree containing all focal species.
-See `tree.md` for more details on what stage this process is currently in.
+Lucas Nell, Michael Bosch, Anthony Ives

+The `first_attempt` folder contains files related to LAN's first attempt at constructing a phylgenetic.
+It was a failure, but the code was kept in case it could be useful later.